 Negotiation is a two-way street, so in order to come to an agreement, concessions will have to be made on both sides.
 Try to understand what is important to the owner.
 What can you offer to counteract the price reduction you’re after?
 Perhaps a longer settlement period so they can find a new home?
 It’s little enticements like this that can often be much more valuable than a couple of extra thousand dollars.

 Tip #4: If you don’t ask, the answer is always going to be no

 “I’ve heard a lot of weird and wonderful requests when it comes to purchasing a house, so really you can ask for anything.
 Whether or not it will be accepted is another thing”.
 This is an advice from a real estate agent.

 From wanting certain fixtures included in the sale price, to extra inspection requests, you won’t know what the owners are happy to give if you don’t voice your desires.
 However, before you go wild with requests, think about what is most important to you, as realistically the owners aren’t likely to budge on everything.

 In theory, you can inspect a property as many times as you like.
 In practice though, it will depend on your agent’s availability and whether the owner is currently living in the property.

 You might put off the owner if you are constantly disrupting their day, so as an alternative I’d suggest visiting the street at different times during the week.
 You don’t have to enter the actual home to get a vibe of what the neighbourhood is like.

 BONUS TIP when you are in the property market: DO NOT limit yourself to the same zone you are renting

 I meet a lot of first home buyers who only look for a property in the suburb they rent in or its surrounding suburbs.
 Unless you are incredibly lucky or/and no budget restrictions, this may not be the best decision you have made.

-If you are someone looking to buy a house but have not yet finalized your finances, contact me @0430060725 or send me a PM.
+If you are someone looking to buy a house but have not yet finalized your finances, contact me Call 1300 30 6767 or fill in the enquiry form.